olareoun/evernote-sample-app/RubyQSG.md

 <script src="https://gist.github.com/3995544.js?file=en_oauth.rb"></script>

-We start with our `notebooks` collection.
-For each notebook in the collection, we create a `NoteFilter` object, `filter`.
-This object can be assigned various criteria for fetching groups of notes ([see the full function definition here](http://dev.evernote.com/documentation/reference/NoteStore.html#Struct_NoteFilter)).
-In this case, we want to restrict our search to only notes contained in the current notebook.
-So, we assign the GUID of the current notebook to the `notebookGuid` member of our `filter` instance.
+We begin with `filter`, a new (empty) instance of `NoteFilter`.
+Since we want to query the entire account, we won't be adding any additional filtering criteria ([see the full `NoteFilter` definition here](http://dev.evernote.com/documentation/reference/NoteStore.html#Struct_NoteFilter)).

 Next, we call `findNoteCounts`, passing our `auth_token` and `filter` as parameters (the `false` parameter indicates that we don't want notes from the account's Trash container). `findNoteCounts` returns an instance of  `NoteCollectionCounts` — a hash of notebook GUIDs mapped to the number of notes in the corresponding notebook.
-We ask `counts` (our instance of `NoteCollectionCounts`) for the number of notes in our notebook and return the total of these counts.
+Iterating over all of our notebooks, we ask `counts` (our instance of `NoteCollectionCounts`) for the number of notes in that notebook—using its GUID—and return the total of these counts.

 #### `get` Routes